There are at least 13 different kinds of love song. How many have you written?

 Writing love songs has been a staple of songwriters throughout history, dating back at least 1,000 years to the troubadours and trobairitz (female troubadours).

 When you write a love song, you explore themes that everybody can relate to: from the rush of flirting with an attractive stranger, to the constant tug of infatuation that distracts a lover’s mind all day.
-The shaky knees, the sick-to-your-stomach heartbreak… the world is in love with love songs.
+The shaky knees before going out, the warm comforts of coming home to a long-term partner, the sick-to-your-stomach heartbreak… the world is in love with love songs.

 If you’re ever stuck for things to write about, scan the list below.
 I bet at least one of these 13 types of love song will trigger an idea, and you’ll be writing a new lyric in no time.